datahub-project/datahub/docs/api/tutorials/structured-properties.md

 ## Delete Structured Properties

 There are two types of deletion present in DataHub: hard and soft delete.
 As of the current release only the soft delete is supported for Structured Properties.
-See the subsections below for more details.

-### Soft Delete
+:::note SOFT DELETE
 A soft deleted Structured Property does not remove any underlying data on the Structured Property entity or the Structured Property's values written to other entities.
 The soft delete is 100% reversible with zero data loss.
 When a Structured Property is soft deleted, a few operations are not available.

 Structured Property Soft Delete Effects: